 The Australian Shepherd is not the biggest of breeds, yet, it’s not as small as a Russell Terrier for example.

-You are looking at a medium size, breed, and their height goes from 18 inches at the shoulders, up to 23 inches at the shoulders.
+You are looking at a medium size, breed, and their height goes from 18 inches at the shoulders, up to 23 inches.

 When it comes to weight, they can go from 40 to 65 pounds, so, not a chubby breed but more of an athletic one.